-Explore Anthropology and Geography
+Anthropology and Geography

-Anthropologists and Geographers collaborate to study the intersections between cultural and physical worlds.
+Anthropologists and geographers collaborate to study the intersections between cultural and physical worlds.
 We work in archaeology, Geographic Information Systems, geography, cultural anthropology, museums, and environmental science.
 Our research takes us into the field, in the South Carolina Lowcountry and worldwide, where we examine lives, lifeways, and environments of the past and present.

 An undergraduate degree in Anthropology and Geography can lead to many different career options.
 Graduates are immediately hirable in industries such as heritage tourism, Cultural Resource Management, GIS, environmental science, and museums.
-Locally, heritage tourism is growing rapidly, and visitors have opportunities to learn about cultures, history, archaeology, and landscapes, at places such as Brookgreen Gardens, historic Charleston, and the Gullah-Geeche Heritage Corridor.
+Locally, heritage tourism is growing rapidly, and visitors have opportunities to learn about cultures, history, archaeology, and landscapes, at places such as Brookgreen Gardens, historic Charleston, and the Gullah-Geechee Heritage Corridor.
 Practical skills such as GIS, landscape reconstruction, archaeological excavation, anthropological methods, and materials analysis, can provide a significant competitive advantage in finding lucrative employment after graduation.

 Recent graduates are working as archaeologists for Cultural Resource Management consulting firms, as museum specialists, and in education.
-Several of our alumni have gone on to graduate school, conducting research in Kenya, North Carolina, and Florida, and receiving Master’s degrees from the University of North Carolina in Charlotte and the University of West Florida.
+Several of our alumni have gone on to graduate school, conducting research in Kenya, North Carolina, and Florida, and receiving master’s degrees from the University of North Carolina in Charlotte and the University of West Florida.